Xopher00/KawaiiGPT-X/prompt_library/README.md

 # Jailbreak Prompt Sequence

-The injection engine uses the a jailbreak prompt sequence based on the same one extracted from KawaiiGPT.
+The injection engine uses the jailbreak prompt sequence extracted from KawaiiGPT.
 This is intended for educational and research purposes, to demonstrate how this malicious AI actually works.

 ## Purpose